 Before his death on 26 June 1937, Charles Clegg lost his sons and wife.
 Tributes came pouring in from around the world.

-An injury forced him to retire from football, but he continued as an administrator and became president of Sheffield Wednesday and vice president of the Sheffield and Hallamshire Football Association.
+Nevertheless, he remained involved in the sport as an administrator and held prominent positions such as president of Sheffield Wednesday and vice president of the Sheffield and Hallamshire Football Association.
+[8]

 William embarked on a more lucrative path and was an attorney’s clerk at Paradise Square.
 Clegg became a solicitor and was well known after representing the infamous criminal Charles Peace.
 He married Mary Sykes at Sheffield Church on 3 November 1847 and had seven children.